dnth/DEIMKit/README.md

-    --model model.onnx           # Path to the ONNX model file --video video.mp4            # Path to the input video file --classes classes.txt        # Path to the classes file with each name on a new row --video-width 320            # Input size for the model --provider cpu               # Execution provider (cpu/cuda/tensorrt)
+    --model model.onnx           # Path to the ONNX model file --video video.mp4            # Path to the input video file --classes classes.txt        # Path to the classes file with each name on a new row --inference-size 320         # Input size for the model (renamed from --video-width) --provider cpu               # Execution provider (cpu/cuda/tensorrt)
     --threshold 0.3              # Detection confidence threshold
 ```